History of Kristkindl Markt AT KCUCC

 Generally held in town squares or public spaces, the markets sell food, drink and seasonal items from open air stalls accompanied by traditional singing and dancing.

 Christkindl Markt's take their name from the Christkindl, which is an angelic messenger of the Christ child.
-Historically, Christkind was introduced after the reformation by the Protestants who considered St. Nicholas to be to reminiscent of the Pope.
+Historically, Christkind was introduced after the reformation by the Protestants who considered St. Nicholas to be reminiscent of the Pope.

 Historically, Christkind was introduced after the Protestant Reformation by Protestants who considered St. Nicholas to be too reminiscent of the Pope.
 Some European countries began using images of a small angel that would bring sweet treats and small gifts to deserving children.
 The angel became known as Christkind— meaning “an angelic messenger of the Christ child.”